c0dev0id/shagen.me/content/article_howto/index.md

 ## Syntax I use

-I'm using a consistent syntax in my articles.
+I'm using a consistent syntax in my articles:

-Terminal commands:
+For terminal commands:
 ```
 $ command       : execute command as user
 # command       : execute command as root
 ```

-Manpages:
+For manpages:
 ```
 video(1)        : read manpage in section 1 for "video"
 ```